dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

     ...

 !!!
 Note
     The pod names will be different in your environment since they are automatically generated.
+It takes a couple of seconds until they are ready.

 These 3 pods now make up our application.
 OpenShift will load balance incoming traffic between them.
 However, when you log on to one of the new instances you will see they have no data.